openedx/edx-documentation/en_us/data/source/rdx/index.rst

    rdx_data
    rdx_retrieval

-..
-For information about joining the RDX program or proposing an educational research project, see {portal URL TBD}.
+For information about joining the RDX program or proposing an educational research project, see the `Research Data Exchange section`_ of the partners.edx.org website.

+.. _Research Data Exchange section: https://partners.edx.org/research/research-data-exchange